sebastiannicolajsen/aitomics-ui/README.md

 ## 📋 Requirements

 This application requires [LM Studio](https://lmstudio.ai/) to be installed on your system, as `aitomics` and `aitomics-ui` rely on it for local language model operations.
-Please ensure you have LM Studio installed before proceeding with the installation (you will use this tool to install models locally).
+Please ensure you have LM Studio installed before proceeding with the installation (you will use this tool to install models locally). **Make sure you navigate to the developer tab, and allow it to run**.

 # 💻 Install